-You may need to attach drawer hardware on new drawers or to replace broken or outdated hardware.
+You may need to attach hardware to new drawers or to replace broken or outdated hardware.
 The hardware for a drawer project includes the slides for the drawer and the pulls for the front of the drawer.

 Types of Drawer Glides